wakeupthecat/gastona/README.md

 Both use exactly the same script language so it is possible to develop an application and run it in all of these systems.

+(*) the two variants in this repository, there are still two other gastona ports in C++ and Python on the way

 ## Is Gastona different ?

 Yes, it is.
-It has no similarities to any programming language.
-The main goal is precisely to save programming effort as much as possible.
+It has no similarities to any programming or scriptimg language.
+Actually the main goal is precisely to save programming effort as much as possible.

-This can be achieved with a very pragmatic approach, simplification if you want, like to say "a button is a button" etc. And also very important, using an unsophisticated but flexible enough data structure for all purposes of the language.
+This can be achieved with a very pragmatic approach, simplification if you want, following the saying "a button is a button".
+For example if I want an app with a label a list and a button, do I need much more than just three words (for instance "lPeople", "iPeople" and "bAction") to put that components on the user interface ?
+The gastona approach tries to be the closest to that.

+Also very important, using for all purposes of the language an unsophisticated but flexible enough data structure.
+This much more simple structure avoid trees (used in json, xml, html etc) and this "stepping out of the tree" results in a much more writable, readable and in the end understandable code.

 The best way to learn it is to run the desktop application gastona.jar which comes with a complete documentation of the language, widgets and commands.
 Almost every element in the